When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 • Disrupt work-life balance

-• Deteriorate once strong company culture
+• Erode a once-strong company culture

 • Leave workers feeling isolated